 God does not punish, kill, torture, or maim so that by some inscrutable aspect of His mysterious will, He might teach us a lesson.

-Quite to the contrary, God’s nature and character is revealed in Jesus Christ.
+Quite to the contrary, as I reveal in my book, The Atonement of God, God’s nature and character is revealed in Jesus Christ.

 How Jesus Reveals God is Not Angry